HomeroRR/homero/_experience/qualcomm.md

 order_number: 10
 ---
 <html>
-    Working on reducing the latency of Machine Learning models like BERT Large by optimizing the execution of ML graphs across Qualcomm Neural Processing Units.
-Currently, leading the project as one of the main points of contact.
+    Currently working on optimizing the execution
+                  of ML graphs like BERT across Qualcomm Neural Processing Units.
+Leading my group as one of the main points of contact.
     <p class="centered">Dec.
 2020 - present</p>
 </html>